Deploying clinical machine learning? Consider the following...: Abstract

 \section{Abstract}

-Despite the intense attention and investment into clinical machine learning (CML) research, relatively few applications convert to clinical practice.
-While research is important in advancing the state-of-the-art, translation is equally important in bringing these technologies into a position to ultimately impact patient care and live up to extensive expectations surrounding AI in healthcare.
-To better characterize a holistic perspective among researchers and practitioners, we survey several participants with experience in developing CML for clinical deployment about their learned experiences.
-We collate these insights and identify several main categories of barriers and pitfalls in order to better design and develop clinical machine learning applications.
+Despite the intense attention and considerable investment into clinical machine learning research, relatively few applications have been deployed at a large scale in a real-world clinical environment.
+While research is essential in advancing the state-of-the-art, translation is equally important in bringing these techniques and technologies into a position to impact healthcare ultimately.
+We believe a lack of appreciation for several considerations is a significant cause for this discrepancy between expectation and reality.
+To better characterize a holistic perspective among researchers and practitioners, we survey several practitioners with commercial experience developing machine learning tools for clinical deployment.
+Using these insights, we identify several main categories of challenges to design better and develop clinical machine learning applications.